architpathak132007-jpg/analog-fpv-racer/README.md

 2. **Threshold Comparator:** A comparator thresholded at 600mV distinguishes high-contrast white lines from the dark track (simulated as a 1V AC source with a 0.5V DC offset).
 3. **Schmitt Trigger (Hysteresis):** A 100kΩ feedback loop ensures that even if shadows cause the voltage to hover near the threshold, the digital output remains cleanly latched without high-frequency fluttering.

+## Stage 4: Filter to Microcontroller (X/Y Extraction Firmware)
+To translate the analog hardware signals into actionable steering data, custom C++ firmware was developed for the **ESP32-C3 SuperMini** using the Arduino IDE.

+Instead of relying on heavy, slow image processing, the system extracts coordinates in real-time using lightweight Hardware Interrupt Service Routines (ISRs):

+* **Y-Coordinate (Vertical):** The `VSYNC` interrupt resets the frame line counter to zero.
+The `CSYNC` interrupt triggers at the start of every new scan line, incrementing the Y-coordinate.
+* **X-Coordinate (Horizontal):** Every `CSYNC` pulse also starts a microsecond hardware timer.
+When the comparator fires a `LINE_DETECTED` pulse (indicating the white track boundary), the timer is paused.
+This microsecond offset directly correlates to the X-coordinate on the screen.
+* **Result:** The microcontroller derives the precise (X, Y) track boundaries instantly, leaving maximum CPU resources available for the high-speed PID motor control loop.

-*(See the attached simulation screenshot in the repository for the circuit layout and real-time logic pulse waveform).*
+*(The compiled `.ino` firmware file is available in this repository).**(See the attached simulation screenshot in the repository for the circuit layout and real-time logic pulse waveform).*